robwierzbowski/generator-jekyllrb/README.md

 Report bugs and feature proposals in the [Github issue tracker](https://github.com/robwierzbowski/generator-jekyllrb/issues).
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Lint and test your code using [Grunt](https://github.com/gruntjs/grunt).

-## To Do

-- Add deployment options
-- Add stylus and require.js
-- Add a categories subgenerator
-- Add grunt-bower-install

 ## Release History

 See the [changelog](//github.com/robwierzbowski/generator-jekyllrb/blob/master/CHANGELOG).